zivsha/librealsense/examples/getting-started/readme.md

    - `cd build`
    - `cmake ../`
    - `make -j4`
+5. If the `make` was successful then there should be an executable called `rs-getting-started` in the build folder (or a subfolder of that).
+   Verify that `realsense2.dll` was copied next to the `rs-getting-started` you have just built.
-5. Copy `realsense2.dll` next to the `rs-getting-started.exe` you have just built.
+   If it is not there, the cmake post build failed for some reason, to workaround this - simply manually copy the `realsense2.dll` next to the `rs-getting-started` you have just built.
 6. Run: `./rs-getting-started`